 If you had placed another entry order below the slope of the higher lows, then you would cancel it as soon as the first order was hit.

-This type of formation occurs when there is a resistance level and a slope of higher lows.
+This type of triangle chart pattern occurs when there is a resistance level and a slope of higher lows.

 What happens during this time is that there is a certain level that the buyers cannot seem to exceed.
 However, they are gradually starting to push the price up as evident by the higher lows.